Pinellas History Day

 How does judging work?

-- Judges will be trained, either on site or via podcasts/videos using the National History Day rulebook and judging forms.
-Judges will evaluate one category at a time, as part of judging teams.
+- Judges will be trained, either in our live virtual session or from the recording of that session, using the National History Day rulebook and judging forms.
+Judges will evaluate one category as part of judging teams.

 What if I am not a history expert?

-To sign up for Pinellas History Day, please complete the Judges Sign Up Form
+To sign up for Pinellas History Day, please visit our competition site.

 National History Day Winners